Isha-saleem/Tic-tac-toe-Game/README.md

 -  **Minimax algorithm** (no external AI libraries)
 -  Choose your side: X or O
 -  Cleanly separated logic (`tictactoe.py`) and UI (`runner.py`)

+## How to Play:

+1. Launch the game using Pygame (run the script).
+2. Choose to play as X or O.
+3. Click on the 3x3 grid to place your move.
+4. The AI opponent (Minimax algorithm) will respond.
+5. Win by aligning 3 of your symbols in a row — horizontally, vertically, or diagonally.
+6. The game announces a winner or a tie, and you can restart to play again.

 ##  Setup Instructions